cehbrecht/jupyter-guide-to-climate-data/CDS-demo.md

 :scale: 50%
 ```

-The will let you to this download formular:
+The will let you to this download form:
 https://cds.climate.copernicus.eu/cdsapp#!/dataset/projections-cmip6?tab=form

-Search:
+Select:
+* Temporal resolution: Monthly
+* Experiment: Historical
+* Level:      1000 hPa
-* Variable: Near-surface air temperature (tas)
+* Variable:   Air temperature
 * Model:      MPI-ESM1-2-HR (Germany)
-* Time: 2000-01-01/2000-01-31
+* Temporal range:    2000-01-01/2000-01-31
 * Area (Africa): -40W, 70E, 70N, -40S

-Submit Formular.
+Click on "Submit Form".

-This will open a page with your running requests:
+This will open a page with your CDS requests:
 https://cds.climate.copernicus.eu/cdsapp#!/yourrequests

+Now you option to download the requested data as zip file.
+The zip file contains a netCDF file and two so-called "provenance files" which documents the history of the file (we come to this later).

 ## Use Climate Data Store Toolbox Editor